 Elena and I are already nostalgic for the casual, relaxing days of central California.
 The days when we could swim at every lake and sleep in past the sunrise.
-Those days when we would take three hour lunch breaks with Leah and feast on spoonfuls of her peanut butter and Nutella.
+Those days when we would take three hour lunch breaks and feast on spoonfuls of her peanut butter and Nutella.
 Since leaving my dad and Leah a week ago, we have walked 170 miles from Tahoe City to the community of Belden Town.

 We began to hike sans Leah at Barker Pass.
 The trail took us up along ridges which overlooked Lake Tahoe and through Squaw Valley Ski Resort and many other ski areas.
 It finally felt like we were on the Pacific Crest Trail as we were walking along a ridge line instead of hiking in and out of valleys.
 Also, seeing ski areas in the summer never fails to remind me of the perks of winter, notably that of skiing.